PeteHaitch/Lister2BAM/README.md

+__WARNING__: This repo is currently missing a key functionality, specifically a script to add the `XM` tag to each read.
+I intend to refactor these 6 scripts to simplify and speed-up the conversion process, although this is not a high priority for me at this time.

 Python scripts to convert Lister-style alignment files from Lister et al. Nature (2009 and 2011) to `BAM` format (Binary Sequence Alignment/Map format, see http://samtools.sourceforge.net/SAM1.pdf).

 The Lister-style files can be downloaded from http://neomorph.salk.edu/human_methylome/data.html (2009 data) and http://neomorph.salk.edu/ips_methylomes/ (2011 data).